Is LNG – or is it not – a commodity?

 Perfect markets (as defined by liquidity) don’t need originators so the complex deal of the originator becomes necessary when a market is imperfect (don’t forget, perfection as defined by liquidity).
 The originator is needed when there is no market to speak of, or at least not a market as a desk trader would understand it.

-Its apply a much simpler test.
+It applies a much simpler test.
 Assume that you own a crude oil cargo.
 You know, one of those regular cargos.
 2 million barrels of black stuff in a petroleum tank.
 The tanker has a loading slot in 10 days at the Bonny terminal and the onshore tank holding the crude has been pinged.
 Great.
-Now you have quantity, a spec sheet, a location, the name of a vessel.
-All you need to know to make commercial sense of the cargo.
+Now you have the quantity, a spec sheet, a location, and the name of a vessel.
+All you need to know is to make commercial sense of the cargo.
 How would you know what you own?

 Easy, you would retort.
 With all that information you determine what kind of crude you have got in your cargo hold and then it’s as simple as applying the appropriate price marker.
 That means that at any moment, no matter where your cargo is situated and no matter what quality you have gotten, you will be able to determine a pretty exact price for which there will always be someone who buys.

-In fact, physical cargos change owners a couple of times while on the water.
-Its a lively trade.
+Physical cargos change owners a couple of times while on the water.
+It’s a lively trade.

-Lets do the same thing for LNG now.
-Assume that you have received a cargo of LNG as a reward for something great that you have done to a seller.
-The producer/seller not only grants you ownership of the LNG itself, he also arranges an LNG vessel in order to pick it up (real LNG life is not that easy but Christmas is not too far and I am still using my soft gloves).
+Let’s do the same thing for LNG now.
+Assume that you have received a cargo of LNG as a reward for something great that you have done for a seller.
+The producer/seller not only grants you ownership of the LNG itself, he also arranges an LNG vessel to pick it up (real LNG life is not that easy but Christmas is not too far and I am still using my soft gloves).
 Now your cargo is scheduled to load and all is set.
 How would you determine what you own now?

 You got the spec sheet so now you know exactly what kind of LNG you have and the cargo docs.
 In theory, this should be easy but when you look for the right price marker, there is already a problem.
 What do you use?

-Henry Hub, NBP and TTF (and their brethren) are gas price markers.
-Not made for LNG and not really applicable.
+Henry Hub, NBP, and TTF (and their brethren) are gas price markers.
+Not made for LNG and is not applicable.
 Those prices are regional in nature and respond to regional developments in pipeline gas (in part at least but that’s a complicated topic).
-Formulas are designed for long-term supply lines where the parties control the liquefaction, transport and landing capacities.
-Not for spot cargos and hence not applicable as well.
+Formulas are designed for long-term supply lines where the parties control the liquefaction, transport, and landing capacities.
+Not for spot cargo and hence not applicable as well.

 LNG prices – to this very day – are artifices and work only between the parties of a deal and only for that particular deal.
 So you are stuck.